vedantchimmad/Python_course/1.program_basic/README.md

 * In 1994, Python 1.0 was released with new features like: lambda, map, filter, and reduce.
 * Python 2.0 added new features like: list comprehensions, garbage collection system.
 * On December 3, 2008, Python 3.0 (also called "Py3K") was released.

+## What is Python
+Python is high level,general-purpose,Structure and object-oriented, simple,dynamic type programming language

 ## What can python do
 * TO create desktop application